Favourited 258 times

 I love learning about and participating in different cultures and sharing experiences, “talking story” as they say here in Hawai’i :-)

-Right now I’m looking for help building/preparing and tending to a sizeable vegetable garden, and potentially help with some building projects if you have some knowledge and experience with construction.
+Right now I’m looking for help building/preparing and tending to a few sizable vegetable gardens.

 There is a lot of weeding to do always around the land, as well as tending to trees, spreading dirt and mulch, that sort of thing.

 I could potentially use help with some building projects if you have knowledge and experience with construction.